IntegerMan/Pi-MFD/README.md

 buttons mounted above and below the case.

 ### Compatible Platforms

-Pi MFD has been tested in its current state on the following platforms: Windows 8 x64, Windows 10 x86, Rasbian, Ubuntu
+Pi MFD has been tested in its current state on the following platforms:
+- Windows 7 x64
+- Windows 8 x64
+- Windows 10 x86
+- Rasbian
+- Ubuntu

 ## Development Disclaimer
 This code is still very early under development and is not intended for external use and does not represent working software.

 An additional note: I have no prior experience with the python language.
+This project is a learning project and does not necessarily represent Python standards or ideal patterns.

 ## License
 This code is available under the GNU General Public License.
 See LICENSE for more information.

 ## Requirements
+Pi-MFD requires:
-Pi-MFD requires: Python 2.7 or higher and a version of pygame compatible with the installed version of Python.
+- Python 2.7 or higher
+- Pygame
+- Pywapi

 ## User Interface